hoonzis/hoonzis.github.io/_posts/2012-10-23-git-stops-after-unpacking-objects-or.md

 ### Solution 2: stable solution

-This needs sone more effort.
+This needs some more effort.
 The solution is to use the CNTLM as a proxy between the NTLM proxy and any application which needs to use it.
 [The solution is excellently described on this blog.](http://sparethought.wordpress.com/2012/12/06/setting-git-to-work-behind-ntlm-authenticated-proxy-cntlm-to-the-rescue/)